Office Timeline

 Erastus N. Bates

-Erastus Bates was born in Massachusetts in 1829.
-He studied law in New York City, and eventually travelled to Minnesota.
-He was active in civic life there, as a delegate to the State’s Constitutional Convention of 1856, and was also elected to the Minnesota State Senate in 1857.
-In 1859, he moved to Centralia, and began practicing law.
-With the outbreak of hostilities between the States, Bates volunteered and was commissioned as a Major with the 80th Illinois Volunteers.
-He rose up the ranks to become a Brigadier General.
-He was later captured and spent time as a Confederate prisoner of war.
-When hostilities ceased, Bates returned to Centralia to resume his practice.
-In 1866, he was elected to the General Assembly, and in 1868 to State Treasurer.
-Following the 1870 Constitutional Convention, a prohibition preventing Treasurer’s from seeking successive terms was removed, and Bates was the first State Treasurer to be re-elected by the people.
+Erastus Bates, born in Massachusetts in 1829, studied law in New York City before eventually traveling to Minnesota.
+He became active in civic life there, serving as a delegate to the State’s Constitutional Convention of 1856 and being elected to the Minnesota State Senate in 1857.
+By 1859, he had moved to Centralia and begun practicing law.
+When hostilities between the States erupted, Bates volunteered for service and received a commission as a Major in the 80th Illinois Volunteers.
+Rising through the ranks to Brigadier General, he was later captured and spent time as a Confederate prisoner of war.
+After hostilities ceased, Bates returned to Centralia to resume his law practice.
+He was elected to the General Assembly in 1866 and later became State Treasurer in 1868.
+Thanks to a new constitutional amendment that removed the prohibition against consecutive terms for Treasurers, Bates became the first State Treasurer to be re-elected by the people.
 He died in Minnesota in 1898.

 (1863-1865)